chialab/rna/packages/rna-bundler/README.md

 Compile JS and CSS modules and HTML apps using [`esbuild`](https://esbuild.github.io/).
 It can output multiple module formats and it can be used to build a single module or to bundle all dependencies of an application.

+Please note that HTML and CSS loaders are separated plugins that needs to be installed in order to work.

 ### Via import

 ```js